Lucy Letby: Liver injury

-The prosecution argued that liver damage seen at the post-mortem for Child O could only be explained by deliberate harm.
-This was contrary to the original pathologist's opinion that natural causes explained the damage.
-A leading senior perinatal pathologist has since reviewed the case and said that she has previously seen liver damage of this kind result from natural causes.
-She called the prosecution expert's position "naive" and agreed with the original pathologist.
-Published research reports hundreds of similar cases occurring naturally in neonates.
-A joint report by two neonatologists working with Letby's legal team argues that Child O's liver was accidentally punctured by a doctor inserting a needle in the wrong place.
-The prosecution pathologist and an independent expert interviewed by the BBC have both argued there was no evidence of needle injuries on Child O's liver, though the BBC's expert also argued it is "unlikely" that the damage was caused by deliberate harm.
+The prosecution argued that liver damage found at the post‑mortem of Child O could only be explained by deliberate harm, contrary to the original pathologist's view that the injury was natural.
+A senior perinatal pathologist who later reviewed the case said she had seen similar liver injuries arise naturally and described the prosecution expert's position as "naive".
+Published research documents hundreds of comparable cases occurring naturally in neonates.

-The Lee panel argued that the doctor's needle may have penetrated the liver, though it is "highly likely" the liver injury was initially caused by a traumatic delivery.
-They called the prosecution's blunt trauma hypothesis "implausible".
+A joint report by two neonatologists working with Letby's legal team argued that the injury was worsened when a doctor accidentally punctured the liver by misplacing a needle.
+The prosecution pathologist and an independent expert interviewed by the BBC both said there was no evidence of needle trauma, although the BBC's expert also considered deliberate harm "unlikely".

-Neonatologist Mike Hall, who was hired by Letby's first defence team but was not called to testify, has disputed the panel's traumatic delivery hypothesis, but maintains that there was no evidence of deliberately inflicted harm.
+The Lee panel concluded that the doctor's needle may have penetrated the liver but considered it "highly likely" that the initial injury resulted from a traumatic delivery.
+They described the prosecution's blunt-force trauma hypothesis as "implausible".
+Neonatologist Mike Hall, who was instructed by Letby's first defence team but not called to testify, disputed the panel's traumatic‑delivery explanation but maintained that there was no evidence of deliberate harm.

 Dislodged breathing tube

-Letby was convicted of attempting to kill Child K by dislodging her breathing tube.
-Experts have questioned how this could be concluded when no witnesses saw the event and accidental dislodgement is "extremely common".
-The Lee panel argued that there was no evidence the tube had been dislodged, and that the deterioration was instead caused by the tube being too small for the infant.
+Letby was convicted of attempting to murder Child K by dislodging her breathing tube.
+Experts have questioned how this conclusion was reached when no witness saw the event and accidental dislodgement is "extremely common".
+The Lee panel argued that there was no evidence the tube had been displaced and that the infant's deterioration was instead caused by the tube being too small.

-A consultant from the hospital testified at trial that Letby had failed to raise the alarm when Child K's condition deteriorated.
-After the trials, an email from this consultant from May 2017 was uncovered in which he wrote that Letby had called him to the infant's aid during the incident.
+A consultant testified at trial that Letby failed to raise the alarm when Child K deteriorated.
+After the trials, an email from the same consultant dated May 2017 was disclosed in which he wrote that Letby had called him to assist the infant during the incident.